Skip to content

 }

 Set an appropriate timing threshold for your domain.
-If all your requests complete before the set threshold, then your logs won't be delivered to your log group.
-You can set individual index-level thresholds for each debug level (TRACE, DEBUG, INFO, and WARN).
+If all your requests complete before the set threshold, then CloudWatch doesn't deliver your logs to your log group.
+You can set individual index level thresholds for each debug level (TRACE, DEBUG, INFO, and WARN).

-For example, set the threshold for WARN debug levels to ten seconds for your index in OpenSearch Dashboards:
+For example, set the threshold for WARN debug level to 10 seconds for your index in OpenSearch Dashboards:

 To check your threshold, run the following command: